The Resurrection of the Christ: Part One: Casting

-By October 2025, after principal photography had began, however, it was reported that Caviezel and Bellucci had exited the film, with their roles being recast due to the age of the actors and scheduling conflicts.
-Days later, it was announced that the entire cast of the original movie would be replaced due to the cost of using de-aging CGI special effects.
-Finnish actor Jaakko Ohtonen was cast as Jesus, replacing Caviezel; Mariela Garriga as Mary Magdalene, replacing Bellucci; Kasia Smutniak as Mary (mother of Jesus), replacing Maia Morgenstern; Pier Luigi Pasino as Peter, replacing Francesco De Vito; and Riccardo Scamarcio as Pontius Pilate, replacing Hristo Naumov Shopov; while Rupert Everett was cast in an undisclosed role.
-Ohtonen's casting in place of Caviezel sparked criticism in relation to what was seen as the further lightening of Jesus' skin color with the new actor; separately, Smutniak's support for the 2020-21 Strajk Kobiet protests against Poland's criminalization of almost all abortions meant that some Polish conservatives criticized her being cast as the Virgin Mary and began a campaign calling on Gibson to find a different actress for the role.
+By October 2025, when the film was in pre-production however, it was reported that Caviezel and Bellucci had exited the film, with their roles being recast.
+Days later, it was announced that the entire cast of the original movie would be replaced due to scheduling conflicts and the cost of using de-aging CGI special effects.
+Finnish actor Jaakko Ohtonen was cast as Jesus, replacing Caviezel; Mariela Garriga as Mary Magdalene, replacing Bellucci; Kasia Smutniak as Mary (mother of Jesus), replacing Maia Morgenstern; Pier Luigi Pasino as Peter, replacing Francesco De Vito; and Riccardo Scamarcio as Pontius Pilate, replacing Hristo Naumov Shopov; while Rupert Everett was cast in a then-undisclosed role.
+Ohtonen's casting in place of Caviezel sparked criticism; separately, Smutniak's support for the 2020–21 Strajk Kobiet protests against Poland's criminalization of almost all abortions meant that some Polish conservatives criticized her being cast as the Virgin Mary and began a campaign calling on Gibson to find a different actress for the role.

 Filming

 Principal photography began on October 6, 2025.
-The film will be shot entirely at Cinecittà Studios in Rome; and will be completed consequetively with its sequel.
+The film was shot entirely at Cinecittà Studios in Rome; and was completed simultaneously with its sequel.
 It was previously reported to begin in early 2025.
-Production continued with the movie's new cast at Cinecittà Studios, while additional photography will take place in Matera, Ginosa, Gravina di Laterza, Altamura and Monte Sant' Angelo.
+Production continued with the movie's new cast at Cinecittà Studios, while additional photography took place mainly in Gravina in Puglia, and also Matera, Ginosa, Torre Guaceto, Brindisi and Craco.
 In October 2025, the movie's production budget was announced to be $100 million.

+Filming wrapped on April 30, 2026.

 Release

-In April 2025, the film was originally reported to be released "sometime" in 2026.
 In May 2025, Lionsgate acquired distribution rights to the film.

-The Resurrection of the Christ: Part One is scheduled to be released in the United States on March 26, 2027.
+The Resurrection of the Christ: Part One is scheduled to be released on Ascension Day in the United States on May 6, 2027.
+It was previously scheduled to release on March 26, 2027.

 Sequel

-A sequel, titled The Resurrection of the Christ: Part Two, is set for May 6, 2027.
+A sequel, titled The Resurrection of the Christ: Part Two, is set for May 25, 2028.